-The template for sour cocktails is always following the same principle.
-A spirit base is mixed with citrus juice and balanced with a sweetener.
+The template for sour cocktails is always following the same principle, and the Pink Gin Sour also plays by those rules.
+A spirit base is mixed with citrus juice and balanced with a sweetener, but adds a little extra and asks for a particular brand of Gin as well.

 Carson Quinn, brand ambassador of Iron Balls Gin, thought up the colorful twist.
 So, it's no surprise that Iron Balls makes the base of this Pink Gin Sour.

 In case you're still not convinced but want that froth, try aquafaba instead.
 The chickpea liquid is vegan and creates a nice foam, as well.
-You can read how it compares to egg white in our Aquafaba vs. eggwhite article.
+You can read how the two compare in our comparison of Aquafaba and eggwhite.

 How to make a Pink Gin Sour

 The preparation of this drink is similar to other sour cocktails.
-However, incorporating egg white requires an extra step.
-That means you need to dry shake or reverse dry shake to get the perfect foam.
+However, incorporating egg white requires an extra step: dry shake or reverse dry shake to get the perfect foam.

 For a dry shake, put all ingredients into your cocktail shaker without ice and start shaking for 15 seconds.
 This step gives the egg white its beautiful frothy texture.